-The documentation for this place is based on the assessment of the place prepared by Senior Heritage Officer Karina Williams, with reference to the 'Heritage Report - Harvey Agricultural College (fmr)' prepared for Landcorp by Hocking Heritage Studio in November 2014, and the revised report prepared in February 2015.
-Amendments and/or additions have been made by the State Heritage Office and the Register Committee.
+The documentation for this place is based on the assessment of the place prepared by Senior Heritage Officer Karina Williams, with reference to the 'Heritage Report, Harvey Agricultural College (fmr)' prepared for Landcorp by Hocking Heritage Studio in November 2014, and the revised report prepared in February 2015.
+Amendments and/or additions have been made by the Department of Planning, Lands and Heritage and the Register Committee.

-13.1 DOCUMENTARY EVIDENCE
+13. 1 DOCUMENTARY EVIDENCE

 Harvey Agricultural College (fmr) comprises a range of buildings dating from its 1940 establishment as an internment camp to the recent use of the place as an agricultural college.
 The property encompasses approximately 24 hectares of open fields surrounding the cluster of buildings.
 The landscape also demonstrates evidence of the drainage and irrigation works that were undertaken across the Harvey district throughout the twentieth century.
 Approximately 20 buildings remain on the property associated with three main phases of occupation.
 In addition to its use as an internment camp during World War II, the place was utilised as the 3rd Australian Corps Training School, the Harvey Rural Training Centre, and an agricultural wing of the Harvey Senior High School.
-The place is currently leased to the not-for-profit Harvey Health and Community Group.